 How do I pay the tax?

-- the marine terminal operator or bulk terminal operator, or
+- the marine terminal operator or bulk oil terminal operator, or

-The rate of the oil spill administration tax is 4 cents per 42-gallon barrel.
+The oil spill administration tax rate is 4 cents per 42-gallon barrel.

 What are the funds used for?

-The government disperses and uses the funds as follows:
+The state uses the oil spill tax revenues as follows: